YuriiPalei/cloud-config-server/README.md

 Config file name should have next view: `${application}-${profile}.yml`
 For example: `ezchoice-test.yml`

-**Note** The config file should to contain empty strings in properties like:
+**Note** The config file should not contain empty strings in properties like:

 ```yaml
 backend: